Loudon Wainwright III Opens Up About The 'Exes & Excess' That Inform His Music

 GROSS: You know, we mentioned that some of your patterns like, you know, having relationships with other women while you were, you know, married or raising a child with someone who you were in a long-term relationship with.
 And you realized that, at some point, you were repeating some of the behavior that your father had followed.
 Did you see his life differently when you realized that your life was, in some ways, an echo of some of his behavior?

-GROSS: I guess part of my question is, when you re-examined his life through the lens of your adult life, did you have more sympathy for him?
+GROSS: I guess the point of my question is, when you re-examined his life through the lens of your adult life, did you have more sympathy for him?
 Or were you equally angry at him and at yourself?

 WAINWRIGHT III: Well, I know that I have a lot - I have more sympathy for him now.
 And that's just because I'm much - I'm older, and I've lived a while.
 I'm not - I don't feel like I'm angry at my father at all anymore.
 I can appreciate - he was a creative guy.
 He wrote beautifully - these columns he wrote in Life magazine, some of which are included in my book.
 He was a beautiful, elegant writer, I thought.
 And his dream was to write books.